Federal Highway Administration (FHWA), DOT.

 The collection of model agreements, sample contracts, training materials, and standardized best practices developed through SHRP2 will allow public agencies and railroads to identify and circumvent sources of conflict.
 The tools reflect research that takes into account the perspectives, processes, budgets and funding, and acknowledged best practices of both railroads and public agencies.
 The report, Strategies for Improving the Project Agreement Process Between Highway Agencies and Railroads, outlines recommended practices and offers eight different model documents to expedite negotiations.

-With railroad volumes projected to continue to grow, pressures for more project coordination activity will continue to increase.
+With railroad volumes projected to continue to grow, pressures for more project coordination activity will Start Printed Page 1425continue to increase.
 Cementing mutual understanding and streamlining the process involved will save money and time for both railroads and public agencies.
 In turn, road users will see the positive results of more rapid highway renewal on facilities and budget.
 The model agreements also lay out standardized construction and operational needs, thereby enhancing safety for workers and reducing delays for users.